The 2008 South Bass Island Kayak Rendezvous will be

 Practice opportunities

-The shore near the camp site is a good place to
+The shore near the camp site is usually a good place to

 Kayak Rental Options